o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

       * The file is not in a scan directory,
       * The file does not match a file pattern for any asset builder descriptor, or
       * The file does not generate a job when create jobs is called for the file for matching asset builders
-* Product assets
-   * Product assets are the run-time ready output of an asset processing job.
 * Intermediate assets
    * Intermediate assets are source assets that are generated as a product of an asset processing job.
    * Read more about [intermediate assets here.](/docs/user-guide/assets/pipeline/intermediate-assets/)
+* Product assets
+   * Product assets are the runtime ready output of an asset processing job.

-#### References from source assets and non-asset source files to other files
+### References from source assets and non-asset source files to other files

 ![Source asset references](/images/user-guide/assets/pipeline/asset_builders/source_asset_references.png)

-Source assets and non-asset source files can reference each other in many different ways, and each case may require unique handling at the time of authoring an asset builder.
+Source assets and non-asset source files can reference each other in many different ways, and each case might require unique handling at the time of authoring an asset builder.

 Source assets and non-asset source files may have these references:
 * source assets by UUID